-“The best way to focus on self-improvement goals is to approach it from a growth perspective,” explains child therapist Sofia Mendoza.
+“The best way to focus on self-improvement goals is to approach it from a growth perspective,” said Sofia Mendoza, child therapist.
 “We all have capacity to learn and grow.
 Part of learning also means being OK with making mistakes, asking for help, and trying again (and again).”

 Set realistic goals

 There’s no faster way to give up on a resolution than to realize it is never going to be within your reach.
 For kids in particular, with their big imaginations, it can be especially important to strike the right balance between aspirational and attainable.
-Dr. Thomas suggests breaking a loftier goal down into small, actionable steps — each a measurable, realistic goal in itself.
+Dr. Thomas suggested breaking a loftier goal down into small, actionable steps—each a measurable, realistic goal in itself.
 With this method, we teach our kids a valuable life lesson: how to work through the steps it takes to achieve their goals.

 Consider your values